Epoch2/fetch-food/README.md

 Components
 ==========
 * fetchfood.py - main
-* food.py - contains classes and functions for parsing and handling food entries
+* food.py - classes and functions for parsing and handling food entries
-* post.py - contains functions for POSTing data to server
+* post.py - functions for POSTing data to server
-* datehelper.py contains helper functions for parsing and converting dates and times
+* datehelper.py - helper functions for parsing and converting dates and times
-* mail.py - contains functions for sending status/error e-mails
+* mail.py - functions for sending status/error e-mails
 * config.py - config file
 * passwd.py - (not on github) contains passwords for POSTing data and sending e-mails